BaileyJM02/veoir/.coursework/readme.md

 7. Is the image capable of being returned in more than one format?

    This will be nice to have as it will allow stakeholders to select their preferred image type as different image formats have different use cases which the stakeholder will benefit from if they have the correct image for their needs.

+8. Is the website suitable and easy to use?

+   This ensures that users are able to use the project with ease and not have to setup an API.

 ## 3.2 Design of the solution